 To complete your green card application through Adjustment of Status, you’ll need to pay the appropriate fees.

 You’ll first have to pay any fees associated with your initial petition.
-For an adjustment of status through marriage, you’ll typically pay $535 to file your I-130 petition.
+For an adjustment of status application, you’ll typically pay $535 to file your I-130 petition.
 If you’re filing a different petition, check the filing instructions to make sure you pay the correct fee.

 Once your petition is approved, you’ll pay a separate fee to file your I-485 green card application.
 For most applicants, the fee is $1,140, plus an $85 biometrics fee.